jseale/homograph_label_imputation_data/README.md

 There are three folders of data in this repo:
 1) `Dissertation_Experiment_Data` contains the homograph disambiguation data used in dissertation experimentation.
 There are four different `train` splits, one `dev` and one `test` split.
 All these splits contain data for 68 pronunciation classes over 34 WHD homographs.
-2) `3_Split_WHD` contains a larger subset of the WHD than that in the dissertation experiment data.
-The original Wikipedia Homograph Data contains 162 unique homographs, 308 distinct pronunciations, and around 16,000 samples split into `train` and `eval` splits.
-However, the dataset can be problematic in that there are homographs with only one prounciation, and pronunciations which do not have representation in the test set.
-The 3 split dataset in this repo contains at least three instances for two pronunciations of each homograph, and the samples are stratified into `train`, `dev`, and `test` splits with at least one sample for each pronunciation in each split.
-This subset of the WHD contains 128 unique homographs, 256 unique pronunciations and 12,714 samples.
 3) `SWBD_Data` contains the full set of hand-labeled Switchboard data generated over the course of the dissertation.
 4) `Europarl_Data` contains the full sets of hand-labeled and semi-automatedly labeled French English Europarl data generated over the course of the dissertation.